NBN Co revises revenue projections, cost of completing rollout

 “Our revenue phasing has shifted in response to the customer experience decisions we made during the last year,” incoming NBN CEO Co Stephen Rue said.

 “I want to emphasise the short-term nature of this impact,” Rue told a briefing on the updated corporate plan.
+“We continue to forecast annual revenues of more than $5 billion per annum from fiscal 21 onwards.
+Revenue growth remains a key focus as the rollout reaches maturity.

 The take-up rate in regions already connected to the NBN are in line with the company’s expectations, the CEO said.